HomeSpan/HomeSpan/docs/Reference.md

 * `SpanService *setHidden()`
   * specifies that this is hidden Service for the Accessory.
 Returns a pointer to the Service itself so that the method can be chained during instantiation.
 * `virtual boolean update()`
   * HomeSpan calls this method upon receiving a request from a HomeKit Controller to update one or more Characteristics associated with the Service.
-Users should override this method with code that implements that requested updates and returns *true* or *false* if the update succeeds or fails
+Users should override this method with code that implements that requested updates using one or more of the SpanCharacteristic methods below.
+Method **must** return *true* if update succeeds, or *false* if not.
 * `virtual void loop()`
   * HomeSpan calls this method every time `homeSpan.poll()` is executed.
-Users should override this method with code that monitors for state changes in Characteristics that require HomeKit Controllers to be notified.
+Users should override this method with code that monitors for state changes in Characteristics that require HomeKit Controllers to be notified using one or more of the SpanCharacteristic methods below.
 * `virtual void button(int pin, int pressType)`
   * HomeSpan calls this method whenever a SpanButton() object associated with the Service is triggered.
-Users should override this method with code that implements any actions to be taken in response to the SpanButton() trigger
+Users should override this method with code that implements any actions to be taken in response to the SpanButton() trigger using one or more of the SpanCharacteristic methods below.
     * *pin* - the ESP32 pin associated with the SpanButton() object
     * *pressType* -
       * 0=single press (SpanButton::SINGLE)